jeeftor/monarchmoney-typed/README.md

 # Monarch Money (Typed)

 This is a wrapper for the unofficial [Monarch Money Python API](https://github.com/hammem/monarchmoney).
-It adds Typing to "some" of the calls.
-I am using it for Home Assistant.
+It adds some level of Typing to "some" of the calls.
+I am specifically using it for Home Assistant - and rather than fork the lib - hopefully this can just wrap it